 Ambition + work ethic

 Strong ambition needs strong work ethic.
 Strong work ethic needs strong ambition.
-On one end, it’s the difference between building a perfect dream and lacking the drive to bring it to fruition.
+On one end, this maxim the difference between building a perfect dream and lacking the drive to bring it to fruition.
 It’s a dying plant with no water.
 On the other end, it’s commonly seen in working oneself into the ground, stalling in forward mobility, spinning tires in a circle, drilling definitively downward into the same standing spot.
-It’s the equivalent of speeding along on a rat wheel, running, but never moving.
+It’s the equivalent of speeding along on a rat wheel, running, but never really moving.

 A hurdle for them; a hurdle for us.